 Program flow is provided by conditional and unconditional jump and call instructions, able to directly address the whole address space.
-Most AVR instructions are 16-bits wide.
-There are also 32-bit instructions.
+Most AVR instructions have a single 16-bit word format, but there are also 32-bit instructions.

 During interrupts and subroutine calls, the return address Program Counter (PC) is stored on the Stack.
 The Stack is effectively allocated in the general data SRAM, and consequently the Stack size is only limited by the total SRAM size and the usage of the SRAM.
 All user programs must initialize the SP in the Reset routine (before subroutines or interrupts are executed).
 The Stack Pointer (SP) is read/write accessible in the I/O space.
 The data SRAM can easily be accessed through the five different addressing modes supported in the AVR architecture.